johbry17/DC-AirBnB-SQL-Database/DESIGN.md

 !!!!!
-Create a view for the JavaScript map !!!!!!
+Create a view for the JavaScript, and an index for neighborhoods !!!!!!